daniele-zurico/webpack-aot/readme.md

-this project allow to compile in AOT mode with webpack
+Simple project that allow to use webpack aot and material design

-usage:
+Install all the packages:
 ```
  npm install
 ```

-to compile:
+To run it:

 ```
-npm run start
+npm run start-prod
 ```